Abdominal obesity: Myths

 There is a common misconception that spot exercise (that is, exercising a specific muscle or location of the body) most effectively burns fat at the desired location, but this is not the case.
 Spot exercise is beneficial for building specific muscles, but it has little effect, if any, on fat in that area of the body, or on the body's distribution of body fat.
 The same logic applies to sit-ups and belly fat.
 Sit-ups, crunches and other abdominal exercises are useful in building the abdominal muscles, but they have little effect, if any, on the adipose tissue located there.

 Colloquialisms

-A large central adiposity deposit has been assigned many common use names, including "spare tire", "paunch", and "potbelly".
+A large central adiposity deposit has been assigned many common use names, including "spare tire", "love handle", "paunch", "boiler", and "potbelly".
 Several colloquial terms used to refer to central obesity, and to people who have it, refer to beer drinking.
 However, there is little scientific evidence that beer drinkers are more prone to central obesity, despite its being known colloquially as "beer belly", "beer gut", or "beer pot".
 One of the few studies conducted on the subject did not find that beer drinkers are more prone to central obesity than nondrinkers or drinkers of wine or spirits.
 Chronic alcoholism can lead to cirrhosis, symptoms of which include gynecomastia (enlarged breasts) and ascites (abdominal fluid).
 These symptoms can suggest the appearance of central obesity.

-Deposits of excess fat at the sides of one's waistline or obliques are commonly referred to as "love handles".